cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-07-13-the-not-so-strange-case-of-cargo-cult-in-computer-science-research.md

 This has given rise to widespread academic misconduct, including paper mills, where existing research is haphazardly combined to create seemingly new results that might get published somewhere, even if not in top-tier journals.
 In fields like medicine, this pressure has become so severe that entire bodies of research have been retracted after being exposed as based on faulty or fraudulent data.

-Feynman laments that the kind of integrity he talks about isn’t baked into the science education system, which hardly comes as a surprise, given it’s largely a system premised on certitude at all costs and not on the very admission of ignorance that fuels science:
+Feynman laments that the kind of integrity he talks about isn't baked into the science education system.
+This hardly comes as a surprise, given it's largely a system premised on certitude at all costs.

+It's not the admission of ignorance that fuels science:

 > This long history of learning how not to fool ourselves (of having utter scientific integrity) is, I’m sorry to say, something that we haven’t specifically included in any particular course that I know of.
 We just hope you’ve caught on by osmosis.
 > —  <cite>Richard Feynman</cite>

 In computer science, a field driven by rapid innovation and fierce competition for funding and publication, the temptation to fall into cargo cult behaviors manifests in several ways:

 - **Chasing trends over substance**: Often, researchers might feel pressured to work on "hot topics" not because they are convinced of their importance, but because they attract attention, citations, and funding.
-An example is [the increasing interest](https://rdcu.be/dRprN) in generative AI research that we are seeing right now.
+An example is [the increasing interest](https://rdcu.be/dRprN) in Generative AI research that we are seeing right now.
 - **P-hacking and selective reporting**: In the quest for significant results, there’s a risk of manipulating data or selectively reporting results that support the hypothesis, rather than presenting the full picture of the research findings.
 An example is when ignoring the effect of some variables to get a [sense of causation from what it is mere correlation](https://en.wikipedia.org/wiki/Correlation_does_not_imply_causation).
 - **Reinventing the wheel**: Sometimes, due to a lack of thorough literature review or out of a desire to claim novelty, researchers might end up replicating existing studies without adding real value or new insights.
 This has happened many times, for example, the concept of `MapReduce` is credited to Google, but the concepts behind where published [decades before](https://doi.org/10.1145/129888.129894) by researchers from the fields of parallel databases and functional programming.
 - **Over-reliance on tools and frameworks**: It’s not uncommon to see studies where advanced tools or algorithms are used without a proper understanding of their underlying principles or limitations, simply because they are popular or well-regarded.
-Just think about deep learning and the fact that [we don't really know ](https://en.wikipedia.org/wiki/Explainable_artificial_intelligence) how these black-boxed complex neural networks actually operate to deliver their results.
+Think about deep learning and the fact that [we don't really know ](https://en.wikipedia.org/wiki/Explainable_artificial_intelligence) how these black-boxed complex neural networks actually operate to deliver their results.

 Having navigated t[he rocky terrains](../blog/my-phd-as-a-comic.html) of doing a PhD, I’ve experienced firsthand the challenges that push even the well-intentioned scientist towards these pitfalls.
 The pressure to "publish or perish" and the fierce competition for grants can sometimes blur the lines between rigorous investigation and the rush to produce novel results.